XiaoliHan19/IntroToIM/1104/README.md

 *Challenge*

-- I ended up spent more time debugging than building my circuit.
-If I could draw schematics before building the circuit, that will probably save some times.
+- I ended up spending more time debugging than building my circuit.
+If I could draw schematics in the first place, that will probably save some times.
-- There is one problem that still yet to solve until the end -- it takes noticely long time for LED lights to change color.
+- There is one problem that still yet to be solved -- it takes noticely long time for LED lights to change color.
 At first I thought maybe the material is not conductive enough.
 Actually there are still space between two copper tape so that might be one reason.
 I have to press the box tightly.
 But in a few cases where they tightly clung to each other, it was still not smart enough to sense that.
 I'll have to keep looking into that.